 - revision open reduction and internal fixation

-Higher rate of dislocation with total hip arthroplasy than than hemiarthroplasty
+The higher rate of dislocation with total hip arthroplasty than hemiarthroplasty

-Patients with parkinson’s disease who sustain a femoral neck fracture present a special challenge, as morbidity and mortality rates are much higher.
+Patients with Parkinson disease who sustain a femoral neck fracture, present a special challenge as morbidity and mortality rates are much higher.

 To decide on an appropriate treatment plan, it is essential to consider the status of the disease and view cases individually.

 In cases of nondisplaced or impacted fracture, a patient of any age or disease severity should be treated with multiple-screw fixation and early mobilization.

 Young and active with displaced femoral neck fractures with the well-controlled disease should be treated by anatomic reduction and internal fixation.

 Older patients with displaced fractures or younger patients with the poorly controlled disease are treated by cemented prosthetic replacement.

 Delayed union and nonunion are common sequelae of fractures in Paget’s disease.

 The treatment of choice for displaced femoral neck fractures in Paget’s disease is a primary prosthetic replacement.